thevickypedia/Jarvis/docs/_sources/README.md.txt

   - 'HOSTNAMES'
 living room:
   - 'HOSTNAMES'
-party mode:  # Light hostnames which needed to be engaged for party mode
+party mode:  # Light hostnames that needs to be engaged for party mode, if not present individual lights can be enabled
   - 'HOSTNAMES'
 tv: 'LGWEBOSTV'
 ```